Why Does My Vagina Get Itchy Before My Period?

 Just because your vulva is a sensitive and porous area doesn’t mean it can’t suffer from allergies.
 It’s a little like your throat when it comes to allergies; you can have an allergic reaction in the same place (and sometimes at the same time) that you’ll experience on other parts of your body.
 That’s why you might see itching in the genital area along with other symptoms of skin conditions such as eczema or psoriasis.

-Read more: How to Make Vagina Wetter
+Read more: How to Heal a Cut on Your Vagina

 Yeast infections can also cause itching, and this is where the term “yeast infection” gets its name.
 Yeast is a naturally occurring fungus that usually doesn’t cause problems, but when an overgrowth of yeast develops, it causes symptoms such as itching, burning and thick whitish discharge that may or may not smell like sourdough bread.
 Yeast infections can be caused by a variety of things, including pregnancy, stress, uncontrolled diabetes, and hormonal changes.